Mirko Šarović: Career

 Šarović entered politics before the Bosnian War, as secretary of the municipality of Novo Sarajevo.
-In one term, he was president of the Executive Board and mayor of East Sarajevo. Šarović was a member of the National Assembly of Republika Srpska for two terms.
+In one term, he was president of the Executive Board and mayor of Istočno Sarajevo. Šarović was a member of the National Assembly of Republika Srpska for two terms.

 As president of Republika Srpska, he signed the historic Agreement on Special Parallel Relations between FR Yugoslavia and Republika Srpska on 5 March 2001 in Banja Luka, together with FR Yugoslavia President Vojislav Koštunica.
 The Assembly of FR Yugoslavia ratified the signed agreement 10 May 2001.
 From 28 October 2002 until 2 April 2003, Šarović served as the 3rd Serb member of the Presidency of Bosnia and Herzegovina.
 He resigned from the Presidency on 2 April 2003 amid allegations of his involvement in organising illegal military trading with Iraq.

 Šarović was Minister of Foreign Trade and Economic Relations in the Council of Ministers of Bosnia and Herzegovina on two occasions.
 On 30 June 2019, he became the new president of the Serb Democratic Party (SDS), succeeding Vukota Govedarica.
 As president of the SDS, the major opposition party in Republika Srpska, Šarović has been a fierce opponent and critic of Bosnian Serb leader and current Bosnian Presidency member Milorad Dodik, having clashes with him on numerous occasions.

 On 23 June 2022, Šarović announced his candidacy in the Bosnian general election, running again for Bosnia and Herzegovina's three-person Presidency member, representing the Serbs.
-At the general election however, held on 2 October 2022, he was not elected, obtaining 35.45% of the vote, with Alliance of Independent Social Democrats candidate Željka Cvijanović getting elected with 51.65% of the vote.
+In the general election however, held on 2 October 2022, he was not elected, obtaining 35.45% of the vote, with Alliance of Independent Social Democrats candidate Željka Cvijanović getting elected with 51.65% of the vote.
 Following his defeat and a poor showing of the SDS in the election as well, Šarović announced his resignation as president of the party in November 2022.

 Personal life

-Mirko is married to Stojanka Šarović and together they have two children.
-They live in East Sarajevo.
+Mirko was married to Stojanka Šarović and together they had two children.
+On 11 February 2024, his wife committed suicide at their home in Istočno Sarajevo.